AlexisBalzano/NeoRadarVSID/README.md

         leftClick: plugin:NeoVSID:ACTION_confirmCFL
         rightClick: cfl
 ```
-- delete theses line to avoid conflict with the NeoRadarVSID plugin:
+- delete theses line to avoid conflict with the NeoRadarVSID plugin (if not replacing with the provided file):
 ```yaml
     - name: rwy
       width: 30